 As an LEV system can deteriorate over time, whether it be due to filters reaching the end of their lifespan, improper use of the system, or general wear and tear.
 For this reason, it must be tested to investigate whether it is still maintaining airflows within HSE guidelines.

-How often should we be LEV tested?
+How often should LEV be tested?

-The law says that you should arrange a thorough examination and test your LEV at least every 14 months.If any modifications are made to the system (such as the layout or hood redesign), the previous report would not be valid and the system would need to be recommissioned.
+LEV regulations say that you should arrange a thorough examination and test your LEV at least every 14 months.If any modifications are made to the system (such as the layout or hood redesign), the previous report would not be valid and the system would need to be recommissioned.
 In some cases, an LEV test needs to be performed every six months, or even every month.
 This depends on the processes in place, so please speak to your LEV engineer to how often you need an LEV test.

 Who should I get to complete my LEV tests?